jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 [![](/mem-rnd3-with-errors-rolling-30.png)](/mem-rnd3-with-errors-rolling-30.png)

-The widths of the bars isn't *quite* right in this plot (this is a little tricky to make perfectly accurate), but it still shows visually that the rolling window approach allows us to significantly reduce the classification errors.
+The width of the bars isn't *quite* right in this plot (this is a little tricky to make perfectly accurate), but it still shows visually that the rolling window approach allows us to significantly reduce the classification errors.
 This error rate is definitely acceptable for now, and I believe we can improve it with more training data.

 # Exploring the Results
 So now that we have a way to automatically classify entire broadcasts into our 4 classes, we can run the model against *all* of the collected data.
 There are many ways we could explore this data, but let's see if we can gain any insight about our initial hypothesis: *“the average golf broadcast contains too much non-golf related content.”*.
 This table shows the percentage of each broadcast that is tagged with the ```regular-broadcast``` class, and each entry also includes the network that broadcast that particular dataset (higher ```regular-broadcast``` percentage is better):